 The EA is being coordinated with other studies and local projects underway in the area including the Broadview and Eastern Flood Protection Project (led by Toronto and Region Conservation Authority), the East Harbour Station Design (led by Metrolinx), Lake Shore Boulevard East Public Realm Design (led by Waterfront Toronto) and the Gardiner Expressway East Reconfiguration (led by City of Toronto), and other initiatives.

-The EA study area illustrated below is bound by Eastern Avenue to the north, Lake Shore Boulevard East to the south, Don Roadway/Cherry Street to the west, and Booth Avenue to the east.
+Study Area The EA study area illustrated below is bound by Eastern Avenue to the north, Lake Shore Boulevard East to the south, Don Roadway/Cherry Street to the west, and Booth Avenue to the east.

 The extension of Broadview Avenue will act at the primary north-south link to the Port Lands.
 It will be constructed as a complete street including: raised and separated cycling facilities, dedicated transit lanes, public art, wide sidewalks, one vehicle traffic lane in each direction, urban bioswales, tree plantings, and space for curbside activities, servicing, and utilities.